 Please note that the buses leave at the end of the college day at 4.15pm, so for this reason many students choose to remain in college during their free periods.

 What happens if I want to change my course?

 Do not worry.
 Remember, nothing is fixed until enrolment in late summer, so you will have plenty of time to think about the courses which suit you.
 Once you have started college, if you are unhappy with your choice of courses then please speak to your Tutor as soon as possible to discuss all available options.

 How often will my progress be reviewed?

-Your progress will be monitored by your teachers, tutor and Tutor Team Manager.
+Your progress will be monitored by your teachers, tutor and the Guidance and Support Manager.
 There will also be two parents' evenings throughout the year, with separate evenings for first and second year students, and one parents' evening for all students.